Legal Blog

 Snowmobile Safety

 The Do’s and Dont’s For Keeping You Safe In Canada, snowmobiling has the highest rate of serious injury among popular winter sports.
-We see many clients who have suffered life altering injuries while riding a […]
+We see many clients who have suffered life altering injuries while riding a snowmobile.
+In our latest blog post we’re going to talk about the do’s and don’t’s of snowmobile safety.
+In 1922, […]

 Boat-Safety-1-Title-Image-Size